Solar Panel Cleaning in Darwin and the Northern Territory: Dry Season Guide

 4. Red Dust Events

-The NT’s red mineral dust — the iconic Iron ore-rich particulate that gives the Territory its characteristic red soil — can be deposited on Darwin panels during north-easterly winds bringing dust from the Victoria River region and Central Australia.
-These events create a red-tinted film that is visible and measurable in output terms within days.
+The NT’s red mineral dust gives the Territory its characteristic red soil.
+This Iron ore-rich particulate can be deposited on Darwin panels during north-easterly winds.
+These winds bring dust from the Victoria River region and Central Australia.
+These events create a red-tinted film.
+It is visible and measurable in output terms within days.

 5. Salt and Coastal Effects

 Darwin’s Fannie Bay, East Point, Nightcliff, Rapid Creek, and Casuarina coastal strip are subject to salt spray from the Timor Sea.
-Coastal suburb panels accumulate a hydrophobic salt film that reduces rain self-cleaning effectiveness and should be specifically addressed in any professional clean.
+Coastal suburb panels accumulate a hydrophobic salt film.
+This reduces rain self-cleaning effectiveness.
+It should be specifically addressed in any professional solar panel cleaning in Darwin.

-Darwin’s smaller cleaning market and higher logistics costs mean pricing is moderately higher than the Sydney/Melbourne metro average:
+Darwin’s smaller cleaning market and higher logistics costs mean pricing is moderately higher than the Sydney or Melbourne metro average:

 | System Size | Panels | Darwin Price Range |